ziyenano/statistical-learning/README.md

 These programs are implementation of some algorithms related to statistical learning.
-Here i choose R language since R is extremely convenient to make it .
+Here i choose R language, since R is extremely convenient to make it.
 For a more comfortable communication,i'll give some notes.

 Thank you for your watching!